-In the future, we would like to produce this statistical release using the data published on Open Data Communities.
-We are currently investigating the impact of this.
-If the impact is minimal we will aim to produce a full statistical release using open data from either April 2020 or July 2020.
+In the future, we intend to produce this statistical release using the data published on Open Data Communities.
+We are currently investigating the impact of this and hope to publish a full statistical release using open data in October 2020.

-Aligning this statistical release with the open data will mean that the time series will start later than it currently does (Q4 2008 rather than Q1 2008).
+Aligning this statistical release with the open data will mean that the time series for all live tables will start later than it currently does (Q4 2008 rather than Q1 2008).
 An initial assessment of the earlier data shows that there were a number of inconsistencies which led to implausibly high CO2 emission rates and heating costs.
 Removing these data would ensure the statistics were based on more reliable data and the comparisons made are more robust.
 We would welcome any comments on this: EPBStats@communities.gov.uk